rse-verification/saida/README.md

 This program is licensed under the GPL2 license, see license headers in source code files and the full license in the LICENSE file.

-This is a plugin for Frama-C. Given ab entry-point function with an ACSL contract, it infers ACSL contracts for helper functions, i.e. functions further down the call tree.
+This is a plugin for Frama-C. Given an entry-point function with an ACSL contract, it infers ACSL contracts for helper functions, i.e. functions further down the call tree.
 Current version has been tested with Frama-C v31.
 Please note that the plugin is experimental and still under development so that no results